-New study shows severity of tinnitus (ringing in the ears) is related to emotional processing
+Research shows severity of tinnitus is related to emotional processing

-If you are one of the millions of people in the U.S. with tinnitus, you might already know how debilitating it can be.
-Or perhaps you are one of those who considers their tinnitus “no big deal," and who doesn’t suffer any ill effects in their day-to-day lives.
-If you are one of those fortunate people who isn’t bothered by your tinnitus, it turns out that there is a reason for it.
-And it all starts with the brain.
+If you are one of the millions of people in the U.S. with tinnitus, or ringing in the ears, you might already know how debilitating it can be.
+Or perhaps you are one of those who considers tinnitus to be “no big deal," and who doesn’t suffer any ill effects in their day-to-day lives.
+If you are one of those fortunate people who isn’t bothered by your tinnitus, it turns out there is a reason for it.
+It all starts with the brain.

 "We are trying to understand how the brain adapts to having tinnitus for a very long time," said Fatima Husain, University of Illinois speech and hearing science and neuroscience professor who led the research team.